MrYsLab/python_banyan/docs/examples_intro.md

 Lines 103 through 105 set the IP address for the backplane if one was specified.

-If no backplane IP address was specified, Lines 107 through 121 checks to see if there is a backplane currently running.
+If no backplane IP address was specified, Lines 107 through 121 checks to see if a backplane is currently running.
 If a backplane is running, the *self.backplane_exists* flag is set to True.

-**NOTE:** When the backplane is running on a remoter computer, the local component cannot detect the presence of the remote backplane.
-Thus, in this case, it is the user's responsibility to check for a running remote backplane.
+**NOTE:** When the backplane is running on a remote computer, the local component cannot detect the remote backplane's presence.
+Therefore, it is the user's responsibility to check for a running remote backplane in this case.

 ```